Updated: 28.05.2024

 Branch in Poland

-When our customers are approaching us while considering launch of business in Poland, they always ask – which legal form (legal structure) shall I choose for my Polish business?
+When our customers are approaching us while considering launch of business in Poland, they always ask – which business form (legal structure) shall I choose for my Polish business?

 Our experts would answer the following:

-A branch of a foreign company in Poland constitutes organizationally and financially, an independent part of the economic activity conducted by a foreign entity on the territory of Poland.
+A branch is separate organizational unit that constitutes extension of foreign company to Polish market, allowing it to pursue direct business operations at the territory of Poland.
+It constitutes organizationally and financially, independent part of the economic activity conducted by a foreign entity on the territory of Poland.
 A branch must be registered into a Polish Court Register – KRS.

 How to register a branch in Poland?